In Strangewood, everything is the opposite of everything and weirdness is the norm.

 Lots of laughs (all while learning a lot about nature).

-- At the end of the story, Vertigo the squirrel recounts the real characteristics of the animals outside Strangewood.
+- At the end of the story, either Dizzy the squirrel or Ray the owl describes the real characteristics of the animals outside Strangewood.

 The Source of the Rut